UrstrulyBhavana/Netflix-UI-with-OpenAI-GPT-Powered-Recommendations/README.md

-# 📺 React Netflix GPT App with Firebase Auth & AI Search 💡
+# 📺 Netflix UI with OpenAI GPT-Powered Recommendations💡

-#### An AI-powered movie recommendation platform inspired by Netflix's interface.
+ An AI-powered movie recommendation platform inspired by Netflix's interface.
 Users can sign in, explore genre-based movie sections, and interact with an integrated GPT-based movie search system powered by OpenAI and TMDB APIs.

 ---